Are Greeting Card Messages Getting Longer? A Very Serious Investigation

 Advertisement

 Verna Starling, the founder and creator of Honest AF Cards in Houston, TX, feels the same way.
 “Ninety percent of the reason I started my company was because I’m not a long-winded, cheesy person,” she says.
-“I’d see cards at the store that had so much text, I thought, ‘Dear God, I would say maybe one sentence of this in real life.’
+“I’d see cards at the store that had so much text, and I thought, ‘Dear God, I would say maybe one sentence of this in real life.’
 I could not find any cards that sounded like my voice.”

 The hyper-specific, lengthy messages also brought me back to a scene in the film 500 Days of Summer, in which Joseph Gordon-Levitt loses it at a meeting at the greeting card company where he works after a bad breakup.
 “I think we do a bad thing here,” he tells a boardroom of his card-creating colleagues.
 “People should be able to say how they feel.
 How they really feel.
 Not some words that some strangers put in their mouths.
 Words like ‘love’ that don’t mean anything… Let’s level with America.
 At least let them speak for themselves.”
 Even though I find his character in this movie insufferable, I couldn’t have agreed more with Gordon-Levitt on this point.
 Greeting card companies: Stop speaking for me!

-Of course, I wondered if I was being a curmudgeon about an industry that was doing its best to bring people together, in an era where loneliness is standard, connection is fraught, and we were all glued to our phones playing Wordle.
+Of course, I wondered if I was being a curmudgeon about an industry that was doing its best to bring people together, in an era where loneliness is standard, connection is fraught, and we're all glued to our phones playing Wordle.
 Really, were cards the problem — or was I?

 Americans spend around $7 to $8 billion purchasing about 6.5 billion greeting cards every year, according to the Greeting Card Association.
 That sounds like a lot, but actually, annual growth in the greeting card industry shrank by nearly 4% between 2016 and 2021, according to a recent report from the market-research firm IBISWorld.
 With people strapped for cash due to the pandemic, and with cheap e-cards and or even free text messages being increasingly seen as acceptable alternatives to cards (especially among younger generations), the industry has taken a hit.